pthom/imgui_bundle/Readme_devel.md

 cd ..
 ````

-## Step 2: Build and install a static version of OpenCV for ARM64
+Build and install OpenCV with those settings:

 Note: end of line handling in shells is a joke:
 Use
 - " ^" for dos
 - " \" for bash
 - " `" for powerhell

 ````
 mkdir build_ARM64